Looking for TV Sound Solutions?Start shopping

 It makes sense to use a power protection unit to safeguard your investment from lightning strikes and power surges.
 Some home theater fans choose a power protector with built-in line conditioning to ensure cleaner power, a better picture, and more accurate audio.

-Many receivers come with built-in Ethernet ports that enable a host of features including free Internet radio, access to media on a networked computer, subscription music services and more.
-In addition to broadband service, you will need a network connection close by.
+Many receivers come with a built-in Ethernet port or Wi-Fi connectivity that enable a host of features including free Internet radio, access to media on a networked computer, subscription music services, and more.

 A/V furniture, speaker stands, and speaker brackets